 Assets are derecognised when they are replaced, sold or no longer owned.
 The amount of the asset written out is the carrying value (including any revaluations and accumulated depreciation).
 This leaves no residual value relating to the asset.
+Assets that have been fully depreciated for 5 years are derecognised unless there is evidence that they are still in existence.
 When derecognition occurs, the carrying value derecognised and the proceeds received are added to the calculation of the gain/loss on disposal.
 This is charged to the CIES and subsequently reversed out in the MIRS so that there is no impact on the General Fund.